 Punitive Damages

 Also known as vindictive damages, you may be awarded additional damages due to aggravating circumstances.
-Punitive damages do not serve to reimburse you for financial losses, but rather to punish a defendant for willful misconduct or indifference to consequences.
+Punitive damages do not serve to reimburse you for financial losses but rather to punish a defendant for willful misconduct or indifference to consequences.

 If your accident was caused by a truck driver who showed no regard for safety, you may receive punitive damages on top of your case win.

-Expect Better Results With a Truck Accident Lawyer
+Expect Better Results with a Truck Accident Lawyer

 Insurance companies may try to badger you into accepting a lowball settlement offer or delay proceedings, knowing that you cannot afford lengthy negotiations.
 The less they pay you, the more profit they make.